eeeps/jekyll-scalables/readme.md

 Jekyll doesn't like things other than posts in its `_posts` directory, which can make post-specific assets a pain.

-So in addition to accepting absolute and relative paths, if the tag appears in a Jekyll post and references a relative path, scalable-tag.rb will look for the full-res image in a folder with the same name as the post, in a root-level 'assets' directory.
+So in addition to accepting absolute and relative paths, if the tag appears in a Jekyll post and references a relative path, scalable-tag.rb will look for the full-res image in a folder with the same name as the post, in a root-level `assets` directory.
 For instance, if the following post …

 ```
 /_posts/2013-07-13-lucky-thirteen.html